MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/include-telemetry-dimension-aadtenantid.md

-Specifies the Azure Active Directory (AAD) tenant ID used for Azure AD authentication.
-For on-premises, if you aren't using Azure AD authentication, this value is **common**.
+Specifies the Microsoft Entra ID tenant ID used for Microsoft Entra ID authentication.
+For on-premises, if you aren't using Microsoft Entra ID authentication, this value is **common**.